wesley-trust/wesleytrust-com/_posts/2021-03-26-tagging-object-properties.md

 # Pipe the input object to the function, splat the hashtable of parameters and return the tagged input object
 $TaggedInputObject = $InputObject | Invoke-WTPropertyTagging @Parameters

-# Or specify the inputobject as a parameter, splat the hashtable of the rest of the parameters
+# Or specify the input object as a parameter, splat the hashtable of the rest of the parameters
 $TaggedInputObject = Invoke-WTPropertyTagging -InputObject $InputObject @Parameters

 # Or specify each parameter individually